Ethorbit/Anti-AFK/README.md

 * The interval to apply activity at when deemed as AFK
 * The buttons Anti-AFK will press
 * How long Anti-AFK will hold the buttons
-* Mouse coordinates to move the mouse to (For direct X game input only, higher value is further from the crosshair)
+* Mouse coordinates to move the mouse to (For direct X game input only, higher value is further from the center)

 # Download the executable: